shopware/docs/products/extensions/b2b-components/order-approval/02-order-approval-permissions.md

 ---

 # Order approval permissions
-## Introduction

-Below you can find a list of all the order approval rules that are available in the order approval component, which you can use to assign to the roles of your employees.
+Below you can find a list of all the order approval rules that are available in the order approval component.
+You can utilize these rules for assigning roles to your employees.

 ### Approval rule permissions